-Predictions of construction noise have been undertaken for the Project in accordance with NZS 6803, and vibration emission radii determined, based on assumptions of construction type, activities and equipment as provided by the Project team as set out in section 5 of this report.
-The proposed designation boundary has been assumed as the construction boundary and a reasonable worst-case approach has been applied to assessing the level of effect from the predicted construction noise and vibration emission radii.
+Predictions of the construction noise and vibration have been undertaken for the Project in accordance with NZS 6803 based on assumptions of construction type, activities and equipment as provided by the Project team in section Error!
+Reference source not found.
+The designation boundary has been assumed as the construction boundary and a reasonable worst-case approach has been applied to assessing the level of effect from the predicted construction noise and vibration emission radii.